 Elliot Rysenbry | Community Strategist | NGP VAN

-It’s a good idea to get the event page, confirmation emails, and reminders set up well before you start inviting people.
+Always get the event page, confirmation emails, and reminders set up well before you start inviting people.
 Go through the signup process yourself ahead of time to look for typos or other errors.
 There's no point in losing your first couple of attendees to something silly like a confirmation email without a subject line, or the wrong date on a reminder email!

-3. Get A Co-Host + Start Inviting!
+3. Get A Co-Host and Start Inviting!

 Word to the Wise